allinbits/cosmos-cash/docs/Explanation/ADR/adr-009-fungibility.md

 ## Abstract

-It is anticipated that Elesto will have more than one Issuer issuing e-money tokens denominated in any given currency (numereraire).

-Here we summarise the anticipated behaviour and driving incentives of Issuers and Users and, what this means for our choice of functionality.
+Cosmos Cash is a platform enabling the issuance of MICA-compliant e-money tokens.

+Two approaches to e-money token Fungibility are outlined.

+Cosmos Cash supports the second approach.

 ## Context

-For simplicity of description, assume throughout we are discussing USD-denominated tokens.
+EMT:

 EMT = e-money token.

-Issuer behaviour:
+For simplicity of description, assume throughout we are discussing EUR-denominated EMTs.

+Fungibility:

+Fungibility is defined as an absolute, 2 EMTs are Fungible if they are absolutely interchangeable; as a result, they have the same value.

+***Fungibilty Approach 1***:

+Under this approach, the chain will have multiple EMTs - per numeraire.

+Suppose n issuers issue EMTs.

+The issuers do not support Fungibility, for example by agreeing to exchange and redeem the tokens of other issuers.

+EMTs are not Fungible.

+It is believed that Fungibility Approach 1 gives a poor user experience, akin to a high street where each shop accepts different EUR notes and, shoppers' wallets each contain a subset of the different available EUR notes.

+***Fungibilty Approach 2***:

+Under this approach, the chain will support one EMT - per numeraire.

+Suppose n issuers issue tokens.

-Issuers agree to support Fungible (at par) exchange and redemption of EMTs from other currently licensed issuers.
+The issuers agree to support Fungible (at par) exchange and redemption of EMTs from other issuers.

-Issuer incentives for the given behaviour:

-(a) Benefit: network effect leads to increased EMT use, with increased issuance and circulation.
-    (This is driven by the resulting User behaviour and incentives - below. ) (b) Benefit: any given issuer would lose market share if they didn't agree to support fungility as stated.
-    (Exchange and redemption take their competitors' EMTs out of circulation, put their EMT into circulation.)
-(c) Cost: Issuers face Counterparty risk only while they hold competitors' EMTs - they can mitigate this by redeeming competitor tokens.

-User behaviour:

-(i) Users will treat EMTs from different Issuers are homogeneous.
+Because they can always readily exchange EMTs from different issuers at par, users will treat EMTs from different Issuers are homogeneous.

-(ii) Users will accept wallets and related use cases that equally 'handle' EMTs of different Issuers as homogenous.
-     This will lead to enhanced 'ease of use' and, further adoption (see: Issuer incentives).
+It is believed that Fungibility Approach 2 provides:
+(i) An improved user experience
+(ii) A network effect, increasing EMT utility (i.e. if more users accept/use a given EMT, the value from its use and, also its liquidity are increased)

+Both (i) and (ii) should ultimately lead to greater EMT use, EMT issuance and, chain value.

 ## Decision

-We will update our functionality as follows:
+Cosmos Cash will support the second approach.

-(1) Our chain will support only one EMT (per currency), issued by 1 or more Issuers.
+(1) The chain will support one EMT - per numeraire.

-(2) Our chain's EMTs will all have the same given name?
-(Such as USD-E for USD.)
+(2) The chain's EMT will have a chosen name, such as EUR-E.

-(3) Added Issuer functionality.
+(3) Issuers support Fungibility on chain via:
-    We add a transaction type as follows:
+A transaction type is available as follows:
 For User U, licensed by Issuer I1, U can 'send' to I1 the EMT an Issuer I2, 'receiving' in returning the EMT of I.
 The transaction will fail if:
 I1 is up to its issuance limit or
 The Issuer license of I2 has been revoked.

 ## Consequences

-See Context.
+See Further Discussions.

 ### Backwards Compatibility

-Expected to limit Backwards Compatibility but, to be confirmed.
+N/A.

 ### Positive

-See Context.
+N/A.

 ### Negative

-See Context.
+N/A.

 ### Neutral

-See Context.
+N/A.

 ## Further Discussions

-It is expected users will more readily adopt Fungible EMTs.

-The decision given is to only support Fungible EMTs.

-Alternative Decision options are:
-(a) Only support non-Fungibile EMTs,
-(b) Support Fungible and non-Fungible EMTs
-    (For example Issuers I1 and I2 issue Fungible EMT T1 and, Issuer I3 issues non-Fungible EMT T2.)
+***Firstly:***

+At a later date the chain may support 'auto-clearing' where 2 issuers both hold n EMTs of each other's tokens.

+***Secondly:***

+At a later date the chain may also support Fungibilty Approach 1.

+It is anticipated that some issuers may wish to issue EMTs without regard for other issuers.

+It is also anticipated that these issuers may then at a later date decide to support the redemption and exchange of other issuer's tokens, so as to encourage the issuance of their own tokens and, to encourage overall EMT issuance.

 ## Test Cases [optional]